-Nicola Bolton is a painter, illustrator, photographer and author.
+Nicola Bolton is a painter, illustrator and children’s book author.
 She is passionate about depicting the Australian landscapes as well as the people who live in it.
-Much of the inspiration for her artwork has been drawn from her experiences of the landscape at her childhood home, a rural property near Goulburn NSW.
+Much of the inspiration for her artwork has been drawn from her experiences of the growing up on a rural property near Goulburn NSW.
 Nicola once again finds herself living among rural surrounds, near Maitland NSW and she continues to be inspired by the countryside around her.

 Nicola’s strong sense of place and deep love of the countryside is evident both in the focus of her work and in her preference for working en plein air.
-She has a gift for capturing the gentle, romantic light of dusk and dawn.
-In her atmospheric landscapes dark trees loom, silhouetted against the rich hues of the evening sky or the soft light of early morning.
+She has loves capturing the gentle, romantic light of dusk and dawn.
 Her skills are also evident in her capacity to capture the unique character of the people and animals she encounters.

 Nicola completed the Advanced Diploma of Fine Arts at Newcastle Art School in 2011.
 That same year she had two of her paintings selected for the 2011 NSW Parliament Plein Air Painting Prize, and won the Wollombi Valley Arts Council Emerging Artist Award.
 Recognition of her work continues.
-In 2016 she won the Frensham Fellowship Art Prize and was a finalist in Newscastle Art Gallery’s prestigious portrait prize, the Kilgour Prize, has been selected several times in the NSW Parliament Plein Air Painting Prize.
+In 2016 she won the Frensham Fellowship Art Prize, was a finalist in Newscastle Art Gallery’s prestigious portrait prize, the Kilgour Prize, has been selected several times in the NSW Parliament Plein Air Painting Prize.
 In 2021 she won the People’s Choice in the Adelaide Perry Drawing Prize.

-Nicola has also recently written and illustrated her first children’s book,’You Can’t Catch Me’, and it was selected as a Notable in the Early Childhood section of the 2018 Children’s Book Council Book of the Year Awards and is on the NSW Premier’s Reading Challenge List.
+Nicola has written, illustrated and self published two children’s books.
+The first was ‘You Can’t Catch Me’, which was selected as a Notable in the Early Childhood section of the 2018 Children’s Book Council Book of the Year Awards and is on the NSW Premier’s Reading Challenge List.
 Her latest book is ‘You Can’t Find Me’.

 2010 -11 Advanced Diploma of Fine Art, Newcastle Arts School, (TAFE)